Skip to content

 To show you what I mean, I’ve put together my own luxury trip to China.
 It leans heavily on this China highlights tour, but I’ve added touches (certain hotel stays, activities and transport choices) which make for a more luxe experience.

-I’ve allowed nearly three weeks, but you could also take the essence of my trip and condense it into a shorter space of time.
+I’ve allowed just over two weeks, but you could also take the essence of my trip and condense it into a shorter space of time.

 Days 1-4: Beijing